brooklynrail/brooklynrail-platform/content/events/2020/08/a-tribute-to-paul-kasmin.md

 ---
-title: A Tribute to Paul Kasmin
+title: A Tribute to Paul Kasmin.
 summary: Artist Elliott Puckette, Guggenheim Director, Richard Armstrong, and gallerist, David Nolan will discuss the life and work of Paul Kasmin with Rail Artistic Director and Publisher, Phong Bui.
 We'll conclude with a poetry